-It hardly takes a snowstorm — I’d choose research over cleaning any day, so I got out my southern history books, and began an online search, and ended up spending the rest of the afternoon and much of the next day, delving into the fascinating history of Georgia –Savannah and Tybee Island, in particular, including the presence of the Spanish, the native Americans, the pirates, and events surrounding the Civil War between the states.
+It hardly takes a snowstorm — I’d choose research over cleaning any day — to get out my southern history books, and begin an online search.
+I ended up spending the rest of the evening, and much of the next day at the local library, delving into the fascinating history of Georgia: Savannah and Tybee Island, in particular, including the presence of the Spanish, the native Americans, the pirates, and events surrounding the Civil War between the states.

-The pamphlet specifically mentioned the ‘Uchee’ Indians (Euchee/Yuchi).
-I’ve since learned that while it is true that the word “Tybee” is derived from the word Taube, which means ‘salt,’ the word was used by the Itza Maya, Apalache Creek/Itzate (Hitchiti).
-The native American hunters who initially inhabited the mouth of the Savannah River were, in fact, “Chicora,” and the Uchee, who lived along the banks of the Oconee, and at the headwaters of the Ogeechee, Chatanooga, and Savannah Rivers, while being associated for a time with the islands of Wahale (or Guale) including Tybee, may have merely adopted the word as their own, … but that’s another story altogether.
+The Euchee lived along the banks of the Oconee, and at the headwaters of the Ogeechee, Chatanooga, and Savannah Rivers, and while being associated for a time with the islands of Wahale (or Guale) including Tybee, they seem to have merely adopted the word as their own.
+The native American hunters who initially inhabited the mouth of the Savannah River were, in fact, “Chicora,” but that’s another story altogether…

 Like all seaports, Savannah could ill afford contamination of the mainland, so incoming vessels experiencing outbreaks of deadly scourges like yellow fever and cholera were required to unload the sick and cleanse the decks before continuing up river to port.
 Sometimes they were forced to remain at the mouth of the Savannah River for months before given clearance to proceed.

 The present-day Italian term lazaretto, or lazaret simply translated means ‘hospital,’ but in the Middle Ages it literally meant ‘pest house’ – a place for those dying from the plague or leprosy.
-Derived from the Hebrew word lazar, or leper, it also refers to the biblical figure, Lazarus, the one that Christ raised from the dead.
-Research also indicates that remote portions of the first quarantine, a 104-acre tract purchased in 1767 from patriot, Josiah Tattnall probably served as a leper’s colony.
+Derived from the Hebrew word lazar, or leper, it also refers to the biblical figure, Lazarus, the one whom Christ raised from the dead.
+Research indicates that remote portions of the first quarantine, a 104-acre tract purchased in 1767 from Josiah Tattnall, served as a leper’s colony.

-After continuous use throughout the Revolution, the Savannah Grand Jury reported the first site in ‘ruinous condition’ in 1785, so it was abandoned, and a new site opened across the way on nearby Cockspur Island.
-I also discovered that in 1954, the Georgia Historical Society had placed a marker (pictured below), at the original site’s general vicinity along U.S. Highway 80 East.
+After continuous use throughout the Revolution, in 1785 the Savannah Grand Jury reported the first site in “ruinous condition,” and it was abandoned.
+A new site was opened across the way on nearby Cockspur Island.
+I also discovered that in 1954, the Georgia Historical Society placed a marker (pictured below), at the original site’s general vicinity along U.S. Highway 80 East.

-That second evening around 9:30 p.m., after everyone else had gone to bed, I returned to the basement and sat down to write.
-I’d organized my thoughts into what I decided would be a poem about the history of Savannah, the quarantines, and the surrounding marshes.
-Since I’d never done enough boating around the island or through the marsh to be familiar with specific spots, I set out to describe the place as best I could.
+That next evening around 9:30 p.m., after everyone else had gone to bed, I returned to the basement and sat down to write.
+I’d already organized my thoughts into what I decided would be a poem about the history of Savannah, Tybee, and the quarantines.
+Since I’d never done enough boating around the island or through the marsh to be familiar with specific spots, I set out to describe the place using my imagination as best I could.
 I’d barely gotten first two lines down, when a strange thing happened.
-It began as a slight tingle – then, as if someone had slipped up beside me, and touched me on the shoulder, there was whispering in my ear.
+It began as a slight tingle.
+Then, as if someone had slipped up beside me, and touched me on the shoulder, there was whispering in my ear.

 The words were gibberish, but suddenly, I could feel myself standing shoulder-deep, in cold, rushing water.
 Tall green grasses were all around, and the banks smelled of salt, and much to my horror, I was being sucked down by the undertow.
 For several anxious seconds, I felt I was drowning.
 Then, as quickly as the sensation came, it was gone.

-I sat there wondering if I were coming down with something, or had experienced a heart attack, a stroke – whatever it was, it was very real.
-After I made it upstairs to get a drink of water, I came back to resume my seat at the computer, to read over the words I’d typed:
+I sat there wondering if I were coming down with something, or maybe, I’d had a heart attack, a stroke — whatever it was, it was real.
+I left the computer to get a drink of water, and a few minutes later, feeling okay, I resumed my seat to read over the words I’d typed:

 It wasn’t late, and I was anything but sleepy.
 I decided to keep writing.
 In the back of my mind, I’m sure I was also waiting to see what else might happen.
 Except for the fact that I couldn’t stop before a ten-versed poem emerged, the rest of the night was uneventful.

-The following afternoon, my mom called from Georgia to tell me that Emma Kelly had died.
+Next morning, my mom called from Georgia to tell me that Emma Kelly had died yesterday.
 Now, I don’t believe for a minute this rather clairvoyant experience had anything to do with Emma, other than the occurrence served to mark her passing for me.